uoon-dev/clone-facebook-reply/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).